ngolebiewski/py_starter/readme.md

 # Py Starter
 Author: Nick Golebiewski
+*Sometimes it is a drag to have to set up a virtual environment for Python, why not just do it in one line with a few extras?*

 ![terminal screenshot for script](screenshot.png)
 ## Bash script to do that repetetive Python start up.